 Plus, Old West Christmas Light Fest has many other activities, including new attractions this year like Christmas escape rooms, cookie decorating classes, and even laser tag.
 Yes, you heard me, LASER TAG among the Christmas lights.
 Giddy up!

 Tickets are $15/adult, $10/military and first responder, and $10/children age six and up.
 Children five and under are free.
 Family packs for five people are $60.
 Laser tag sessions start at $5.21 and escape rooms start at $35.

 Old West Lights Fest is open Thursday through Sunday from Nov.
 28 through Dec.
 15, 2019.
 Starting Dec.
 19 and running through Christmas Day, the event will be open nightly.
 Hours are 6-10 p.m.

 242 State Hwy.
 46 W, Boerne, TX – Facebook

 EmilyAnn Theatre & Gardens in Wimberley hosts this celebration of the season.
 The eight-acre Wimberley Trail of Lights winds up with a traditional marshmallow roast around a yule log.
 Don’t forget the free hot chocolate.

 This glittery gorgeousness is a true community effort.
 Numerous local businesses and community members come together each year to decorate the trail.
-It is interactive with character cutouts for fun photos, a musical garden, and a life-sized chess/checker board.
+It is interactive with character cutouts for fun photos, musical garden, and life-sized chess/checker board.
 There’s a fun human snow globe, too!

 1101 Ranch Road 2325, Wimberley, Texas – Website